 Oxford University Press (the Clarendon Press) in 1833.
 The Bible Press was in the

 south wing (left), and the Learned or Classical Press in the north wing (right)

 Martha Howell Bennett Edwards was born in Hereford in c.1806 (although as she was not baptised at All Saints Church there until 21 September 1809, she may have been born a little later than the records suggest).
-She was one of the five daughters of John Edwards, who later became an ironmonger in Oxford’s High Street: for more on her family, see page about the adjacent grave where her father and two of her sisters are buried.
+She was one of the five daughters of John Edwards, who later became an ironmonger in Oxford’s High Street, and Martha Howell Bennett.
+For more on her family, see the adjacent grave where her father and two of her sisters are buried.

-Thomas Combe and Martha Edwards met through John Henry Newman, who married them at St Ebbe’s Church in Oxford on 3 September 1840: the witnesses were Joseph Bennett, and her sister Margaret Howell Bennett Edwards.
+Thomas Combe and Martha Howell Bennett Edwards met through John Henry Newman, who married them at St Ebbe’s Church in Oxford on 3 September 1840: the witnesses were Joseph Bennett, and her sister Margaret Howell Bennett Edwards.
 They had no children.

-In 1861 Combe was still described simply as a printer, and he and his wife then had three servants (a cook, housemaid, and a general servant).
-By the time of the 1871 census his status had risen: he was now described as a “printer employing 2,741 hands”, and in addition to the former tally of three servants, the couple had a butler.
+At the time of the 1871 census Combe was described as a “printer employing 2,741 hands”, and in addition to the former tally of three servants, the couple had a butler.

 Thomas Combe was a philanthropist who did many good works.
 He provided £3,000 for a new chapel at the Radcliffe Infirmary (completed in 1865) and founded and provided the same sum for the Church of St Barnabas in Jericho (completed in 1869), which was intended primarily for his employees.
 He also started a Sunday School for the boys at the Press, at which he taught for twenty years, and gave evening classes in secular subjects.

 He was also a patron of the arts, especially the Pre-Raphaelites.
 In 1853 he bought Holman Hunt’s The Light of the World for 400 guineas.